qypeng-ustc/mplp/README.md

-# Final Solution for KDDCUP20201-MAG240M
+# Final Solution for MAG240M dataset of OGB-LSC@KDDCUP2021

 ## Results on MAG240M